AnyChart/docs.anychart.com/Stock_Charts/Legend.md

 ### Items

-By default, the legend items show the name of the series and the value hovered on a stock.
-Everything seems quite clear in the case of line or column series on a stock, but when we've got the OLHC series, we should use the {api:anychart.ui.Legend#itemsFormatter}**.itemsFormatter()**{api} method to set the value or values that you'd like the legend title to display, unless it shows the close values.
+By default, the legend items show the name of the series with the value hovered on a stock, and the icon of the item is of square form and of the represented series' color.
+We can change the appearance of the items list using {api:anychart.ui.Legend#itemsFormatter}**.itemsFormatter()**{api} method.
+It affects the list of items, so we can rename the items, change their icons' appearance.
+Look at the sample below

 ```
+firstPlot.legend().itemsFormatter(function(){
+            return [
+                {text: "High", iconType: "circle", iconFill:"#558B2F"},
+                {text: "Low", iconFill:"#D84315"},
+                {text: "Close", iconType: "circle", iconFill:"#FF8F00"}
+            ]
+        });
 ```

 {sample}STOCK\_Legend\_03{sample}

-One thing more should we take into account: if we've got too many data points and the data is approximated, then the legend will show the approximate value of the hovered group of points.
-To see the exact value of the point you should scroll the data to a non-approximated state.

-### Visualization

-As far as a legend is a part of a stock plot, it should look attractive and .
-Main aspects of legend visual appearance are described in this section.
+When we've got the OHLC-series on our stock, we should use the {api:anychart.core.ui.Legend#itemsTextFormatter}**.itemsTextFormatter()**{api} method to display all OHLC values in the legend.
+In the sample below we check if the series we're formatting is of OHLC type (which is necessary if your stock has a number of series) and then define what to display.

 ```
+plot.legend().itemsTextFormatter(function(){
+      if (this.open !== undefined){
+      return "Open: " + this.open+ "   High: " + this.high+ "   Low: " + this.low+ "   Close: " + this.close
+      }
+  });
 ```

 {sample}STOCK\_Legend\_04{sample}

+One thing more should we take into account: if we've got too many data points and the data is approximated, then the legend will show the approximate value of the hovered group of points.
+To see the exact value of the point you should scroll the data to a non-approximated state.